FutureDropout/HapticMotorDrive/README.md

 ## Schedule

-The schedule should roughly take a few days considering all the steps are provided.
+The schedule should roughly take a few days considering all the steps provided.
 Buying the parts online should take around a week including shipment time/delay.

 The given project took a few months to complete.
-However, with the following steps required the project should last 2 weeks considering ordering the parts.
+However, with the following steps required the project should last 2 weeks including the shipment of parts.

 1. Acquiring items (roughly 5-7 days)
 2. Raspberry Pi setup (a couple hours considering internet speeds)